marianodato/scrapers/README.md

 # scrapers
-Examples of web scrapers in Python
+Examples of web scrapers in Python.